The compelling case for dividend investing in Asia

 Dividend returns account for majority of total return in Asia

 It is no secret that stock markets are generally obsessed with share price appreciation.
-Yet, when one takes a step back and decomposes the region’s equity performances, in reality almost three-quarters of Asia’s long-run equity returns have historically come from dividends.
+As tales of “multi-baggers” abound in Asia, many an investor has been seen chasing pipe dreams.
+Yet when one takes a step back and decomposes the region’s equity performances, in reality almost three-quarters of Asia’s long-run equity returns have historically come from dividends.

 Higher dividends = higher earnings growth